Concepts

 auto* analog_input = new AnalogInput(250, "/analogInput");

-Your configuration path parameter can be passed with a variable you create, like this:
+Your configuration path parameter can also be passed with a variable you create, like this:

 const char* sensor_config_path = "/analogInput";